YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Error: MUPIP action AAAA encountered a conflict due to a concurrent operation OOOO run as process ID PPPP.

-Action: MUPIP operations REORG UPGRADE and ONLINE ROLLBACK cannot run concurrently due to conflicting database changes.
-REORG UPGRADE exits if an ONLINE ROLLBACK is in progress or if it detects that an ONLINE ROLLBACK has started.
+Action: MUPIP operations `REORG UPGRADE <../AdminOpsGuide/dbmgmt.html#upgrade>`_ and `ONLINE ROLLBACK <../AdminOpsGuide/ydbjournal.html#on-line>`_ cannot run concurrently due to conflicting database changes.
+REORG UPGRADE exits if an ROLLBACK ONLINE is in progress or if it detects that an ROLLBACK ONLINE has started.
 ONLINE ROLLBACK pauses while waiting for the REORG UPGRADE to exit.
 ONLINE ROLLBACK has priority over REORG UPGRADE.

 -------------
 REPL0BACKLOG